Milk vs Cheese - Health impact and Nutrition Comparison

 Carbs

 Cheese contains 3.09g of carbs; on the other hand, milk contains 4.99g of carbs.
-The amounts of carbs are low in both of them, as they make up to 2% of the daily required values.
+The amounts of carbs are low in both, as they make up to 2% of the daily required values.

 Lactose

 Milk contains higher amounts of lactose compared to cheddar cheese.
-Milk is composed of 4.99g of lactose which is most of its carbohydrate content.
+Milk comprises 4.99g of lactose, most of its carbohydrate content.

 Proteins

-Cheese is obtained after processing (curdling) milk and solidifying its protein, which means that cheese has a high protein content compared to milk.
+Cheese is obtained after processing (curdling) milk and solidifying its protein, meaning cheese has a higher protein content than milk.
 Cheese contains 23g of protein, while milk contains 3g.
 The protein amount is approximately 7.6x higher in cheese compared to milk.

 Fats